archersama/awesome-recommend-system-pretraining-papers/README.md

 # A Paper List for Recommend-system PreTrained Models
-This is a paper list for pretrained recommend system (recommendation) models.
+This is a paper list for pretrained recommend System (recommendation) models.
 It also contains some related research areas.

 **Keyword:** *Recommend System, pretrained models*